changhe3/hackerspace-git-tutorial/README.md

 *Forking*: make a copy of one person's repository on your own GitHub (or other git service) account

+*Branching*: make a copy of the base branch (what you're currently on) into another branch and modify files as you please, not affecting the base branch

 *Pull request*: sending your changes to your own repository back to the original repository that you forked from